DibranMulder/dibranmulder-blog/source/_posts/Azure-functions-V2-with-EF-Core.md

 Done.
 To undo this action, use 'ef migrations remove'
 ```
 ## CI / CD
-Last but not least you probably want to generate migrations and execute them from within your CI/CD environment.
-This way you get a fully managed way of migrating/managing your database in all different environments.
+Last but not least you probably want to generate migrations and execute them from your CI/CD environment.
+This way you'll get a fully managed way of migrating/managing your database for all different environments.
 ### VSTS
 <img src="/images/efcore/vstsbuild.png">
 In VSTS you just setup a build with the following steps: